signalfx/signalfx-agent/deployments/chef/README.md

 be `final` (default, for main releases), `beta` (for beta releases), or `test` (for unsigned test releases).

+**Note:** SLES and openSUSE are only supported with cookbook versions 0.3.0 and newer, and agent versions 4.7.7 and newer.

 `node['signalfx_agent']['conf']`: Agent configuration object.
 Everything underneath this object gets directly converted to YAML and becomes the agent config file.
 See the [Agent Config